relunctance/dgraph/wiki/content/get-started/index.md

 dgraph alpha --lru_mb 2048 --zero localhost:5080
 ```

-**Run Ratel**
+**Run Dgraph Ratel**

-Run 'dgraph-ratel' to start Dgraph UI.
-This can be used to do mutations and query through UI.
+Run 'dgraph-ratel' to start Dgraph Ratel.
+This serves a web UI that can be used to do mutations and visualize queries.

 ```sh
 dgraph-ratel